-The MFT program at Hope International University accepts students from around the world and dedicates training students to work with diverse populations.
-The MFT program is dedicated to providing students with knowledge and skills fostering professionalism to respect people indiscriminate of race, religious creed, color, gender, national origin, or ancestry, physical or mental disability, medical condition, marital status, age, sexual orientation, pregnancy, childbirth or related medical conditions, or any other status protected by federal, state, local law, ordinance or regulation.
+The MFT Program at Hope International University accepts students from around the world and dedicates training to working with diverse populations.
+The MFT Program is dedicated to providing students with knowledge and skills fostering professionalism to respect people, indiscriminate of race, religious creed, color, gender, national origin, or ancestry, physical or mental disability, medical condition, marital status, age, sexual orientation, pregnancy, childbirth or related medical conditions, or any other status protected by federal, state, local law, ordinance, or regulation.
 All such discrimination or harassment is unlawful and is not tolerated.
 Further information is provided in the university catalog.